ultrazohm/ultrazohm_sw/docs/source/mpsoc/vitis/PMSM_config/uz_PMSM_config.rst

 ===========

 Motor parameters of a permanent magnet synchronous motor (PMSM) are needed for multiple functions.
-To streamline the coding process, every necessary PMSM parameter will be bundled inside a ``uz_PMSM_t`` struct, which can be used in the whole UltraZohm project.
+To streamline the coding process, every necessary PMSM parameter is be bundled inside a ``uz_PMSM_t`` struct, which can be used in the whole UltraZohm project.

 .. doxygenstruct:: uz_PMSM_t
     :members: